 WooCommerce Subscriptions is the official extension for taking recurring payments in your WooCommerce store.
-It provides an easy way to create products and sell them on a daily, weekly, monthly or annual basis.
-It comes with all the subscription-based features you’ll ever need, such as the option to add a free trial period and one-off sign-up fees on top of the regular subscription payment.
-Your customers will be billed automatically for their regular subscription fees using your chosen payment method – whether this is PayPal, Stripe, or another gateway.
+It provides an easy way to create subscription products and sell them on a daily, weekly, monthly or annual basis.
+It comes with all the subscription management features you’ll ever need, such as the option to add a free trial period and one-off sign-up fees on top of the regular subscription payment and subscription renewals.
+Your customers will be billed automatically for their regular subscription fees using your chosen payment method – whether this is PayPal, Stripe, or another payment gateway.
+This means you can enable automatic payments.

 WooCommerce Subscriptions integrates nicely with our top selling WooCommerce Product Table and Quick View Pro WordPress plugins.
 Used together, your subscriptions are listed in a searchable, sortable table view with filters and quick view lightboxes

 I’m going to tell you more about the benefits of using WooCommerce Product Table and Quick View to list subscription products.
 I’ll also explain exactly how the two plugins work together and where to get them.

 The downside of WooCommerce Subscriptions

 I think that WooCommerce Subscriptions is a fantastic WP plugin.
 We’ve used it on lots of our clients’ websites and helped them to build recurring revenue for their business.
 However, it does have one major problem.

-The Subscriptions recurring payments plugin just lists subscription products in the same layout as any other WC product.
+The Subscriptions recurring payments plugin just lists subscription products or downloadable product in the same layout as any other WC product.
 The only difference is that the ‘Add to Cart’ button is replaced with some other text.
 Customers have to click through to the single product page to see information such as the product description and other useful data.
 That’s fine for some types of subscription, but others will sell better with a different type of layout.

-For example, what if you want customers to be able to view your subscription products alongside one another and make comparisons?
+For example, what if you want subscribers to be able to view your subscription products alongside one another and make comparisons?
 Well, that’s not possible with the default layouts because you have to click through to the single product page for full details.